Pythagoras' Theorem and Areas

 Will it work for any other shape?

 Yes!
-The Pythagorean Theorem can be taken further into a shape-generalized form as long as the shapes are similar (has a special meaning in Geometry).
+The Pythagorean Theorem can be taken further into a shape-generalized form as long as the shapes are similar: they must have the same proportions, you can't use a tall skinny triangle on one side and a short fat triangle on the other!

 Given a right triangle, we can draw similar shapes on each side so that the area of the shape constructed on the hypotenuse is the sum of the areas of similar shapes constructed on the legs of the triangle.